Code Rot is Real: Stay Fresh with Library Updates

 swift-outdated output

-and list all your outdated dependencies, the currently resolved version and the latest version available in their upstream repository.
+and list all your dependencies, the currently resolved version and the latest version available in their upstream repository.
+And conveniently, a clickable link to the project’s web page.

 The color code of the version number gives you an idea how old the dependency is: